Averting the infrared catastrophe in the gold standard of quantum chemistry

-\emph{Acknowledgements.} --The authors thankfully acknowledge support and funding from the European Research Council (ERC) under the European Union’s Horizon 2020 research and innovation program (Grant Agreement No. 715594).
-We gratefully acknowledge many fruitful discussions with Felix Hummel, Tobias Sch\"afer and James Shepherd.
+The authors thankfully acknowledge support and funding from the European Research Council (ERC) under the European Union-’s Horizon 2020 research and innovation program (Grant Agreement No. 715594).
+We gratefully acknowledge many fruitful discussions with Felix Hummel, Alejandro Gallo, and James Shepherd.
 The computational results presented have been achieved in part using the Vienna Scientific Cluster (VSC).